+For \textbf{Task 3}, utilizing the statistical features extracted from Task 2, we describe the correlation relationship between extracted GLCM-based Haralick features from weave patterns and the corresponding in-plane modulus of woven composites through statistical analysis to guide weave pattern optimization.
+Similarly, we determine how each statistical feature is correlated with the in-plane modulus for weave material sequence optimization and determine the optimal material sequence from statistical analysis.
+Finally, the statistical models based on weave pattern and material sequence can be combined to optimize a given woven architecture, which can be further combined with PCNN to discover near-optimal woven composite architecture at the initial design stage.

-\subsection{Overview of proposed Machine Learning framework}
+\subsection{Overview of Proposed Machine Learning Framework}

-In Figure~\ref{img:overview}, we present an overview of the proposed Machine Learning framework for the two tasks considered in this paper.
-First, weave patterns and materials are picked such that each woven composite model is uniquely defined.
-Then by applying boundary conditions, we can calculate the corresponding in-plane modulus through FEA.
+In Figure~\ref{img:overview}, we present the proposed machine-learning framework for the two tasks considered in this paper.
+First, weave patterns and materials are picked to define each woven composite model uniquely.
+Then, we can calculate the corresponding in-plane modulus through FEA by applying boundary conditions.
 After obtaining the weave pattern, material sequence, and corresponding in-plane modulus, we can start the Machine Learning process: (1) For FDP, we design a deep convolutional neural network that takes the weave pattern and material sequence as inputs and outputs the in-plane modulus.
-(2) For BDPa, we design the \textbf{Physics-Constraint Neural Network (PCNN)} that takes in-plane modulus and material sequence as inputs and predicts the pattern that matches the required in-plane modulus.
-For BDPb, we design another Physics-constraint Neural Network similar to BDPa, which takes the pattern and in-plane modulus as inputs instead and predicts the possible material sequence that matches the required in-plane modulus.
+(2) For BDPa, we design the \textbf{Physics-Constraint Neural Network (PCNN)} that takes in-plane modulus and material sequence as inputs and predicts the pattern that matches the target in-plane modulus.
+For BDPb, we design another Physics-constraint Neural Network similar to BDPa, which takes the pattern and in-plane modulus as inputs instead and predicts the possible material sequence that matches the target in-plane modulus.

 In this paper, we consider single-material and bi-material woven composites.
-As a uniform constant vector can represent the material sequence for the single-material woven composite, it will not serve as input to train the Machine Learning framework.
-For bi-material woven composite, both weave pattern, material sequence, and corresponding in-plane modulus will serve as inputs to Neural Network.
+As a constant vector can represent the material sequence for the single-material woven composite, it will not serve as input to train the Machine Learning framework.
+On the other hand, for bi-material woven composite, weave pattern, material sequence, and corresponding in-plane modulus will be input to train the Machine Learning framework.